On Diffusion Modeling for Anomaly Detection: Abstract

 \section{Abstract}

 Known for their impressive performance in generative modeling, diffusion models are attractive candidates for density-based anomaly detection.
 This paper investigates different variations of diffusion modeling for unsupervised and semi-supervised anomaly detection.
 In particular, we find that Denoising Diffusion Probability Models (DDPM) are performant on anomaly detection benchmarks yet computationally expensive.
-By simplifying DDPM in application to anomaly detection, we are naturally led to an alternative approach called Diffusion Time Probabilistic Model (DTPM).
-DTPM estimates the posterior distribution over diffusion time for a given input, enabling the identification of anomalies due to their higher posterior density at larger timesteps.
-We derive an analytical form for this posterior density and leverage a deep neural network to improve inference efficiency.
-Through empirical evaluations on the ADBench benchmark, we demonstrate that all diffusion-based anomaly detection methods perform competitively.
-Notably, DTPM achieves orders of magnitude faster inference time than DDPM, while outperforming it on this benchmark.
-These results establish diffusion-based anomaly detection as an interpretable and scalable alternative to traditional methods and recent deep-learning techniques.
+By simplifying DDPM in application to anomaly detection, we are naturally led to an alternative approach called Diffusion Time Estimation (DTE).\footnote{Code available at \href{https://github.com/vicliv/DTE}{https://github.com/vicliv/DTE}} DTE estimates the distribution over diffusion time for a given input and uses the mode or mean of this distribution as the anomaly score.
+We derive an analytical form for this density and leverage a deep neural network to improve inference efficiency.
+Through empirical evaluations on the ADBench benchmark, we demonstrate that all diffusion-based anomaly detection methods perform competitively for both semi-supervised and unsupervised settings.
+Notably, DTE achieves orders of magnitude faster inference time than DDPM, while outperforming it on this benchmark.
+These results establish diffusion-based anomaly detection as a scalable alternative to traditional methods and recent deep-learning techniques for standard unsupervised and semi-supervised anomaly detection settings.